AmaanNaseh/number-plate-detection/README.md

-# CAR NUMBER PLATE DETECTIO
+# CAR NUMBER PLATE DETECTION

 <p align="justify">
 This application detects number plate from image input and recognizes text through Optical Character Recognition.
 It saves result in database and display them in user's dashboard.